 - Plain white sugar (THE WINNER!…by a looooongstretch!)

-Whatever you do, keep the pomegranate seeds whole…unless you’re against that.
+Whatever you do, keep the pomegranate seeds whole.
 They will literally pop with each bite…an experience to NOT be missed!

-Feel free to add any combo of the following ingredients…jalapeños, cilantro, onion, lime, oranges, apples, ginger, cloves, lemon, celery, walnuts, pistachios.
-Sky’s the limit!
+The sky really is the limit!
 No matter what, you’re getting a dose of Vitamin C, Fiber, and minerals with this dish.
-Live it up!
+So, live it up!

 Latest posts by Traci Antonovich (see all)